 As for the companies with “some English support”, you will be able to access an English version of their website, but Japanese is necessary when talking to customer service representatives over the phone or when accessing your user login page.

-In comparison, Sakura Fiber Internet is an internet service made specifically for foreign residents in Japan.
+In comparison, Sakura Fiber Internet is an internet service made specifically for internationals in Japan.
 In-house native English speakers are available to help customers and provide high-quality, fast customer support.

 For those who need full English customer support, Sakura Mobile is highly recommended.